 One way is for the search engine to look at its query logs to see if previous searchers might have corrected or rewritten their queries after doing an initial search for the original search terms.

 Another might be for the search engine to look at an outside source of information – such as a dictionary that defines different senses of words and terms that are meaningfully related in some manner.

-This kind of query term reformation or substitution may not only affect the search terms that you see in search results, but also the advertisements that are shown along with those search results.
-If a possible substitution for a query is related in a meaningful enough way, ads matching the substitution might be shown in response to the original query.
+This kind of query term reformation or substitute search terms may not only affect the terms that you see in search results, but also the advertisements that are shown along with those search results.
+If a possible substitution for a query is related in a meaningful enough way, ads matching the substitute search terms might be shown in response to the original query.

 A recently published Yahoo patent application explores query reformation and substitution, and it shouldn’t be a surprise if other search engines are practising similar processes.

 Most people who use a search engine understand that when they perform a search, the search engine will look for documents on the web that contain the keywords used in that searcher’s query.

 But a strict matching of keywords by a search engine may mean that pages which are relevant to the search may be missed because search terms similar to the ones used may provide better results.

 To solve this problem, a search engine might consider displaying search results or suggestions for searches “of search terms that are similar or related in meaning to the search terms that a user provides to a search engine.”

 Previous searchers who may have used the same search term may reformulate their search queries to find better results – and keeping track of those reformations may help the search engine identify related or similar search terms.